screwdriver-cd/guide/docs/getting-started/cluster-setup.md

 ## Deploy Screwdriver
-You can check out the [Screwdriver API repo](https://github.com/screwdriver-cd/screwdriver) and look in the `kubernetes` directory for service and deployment definitions for running the Screwdriver API.
-Both files are required to deploy Screwdriver.
+You can check out the `api.yaml` in the [Screwdriver Kubernetes repo](https://github.com/screwdriver-cd/kubernetes) for service and deployment definitions to run the Screwdriver API.

 ### Create a Service
 A Kubernetes Service is an abstraction which defines a set of Pods and is assigned a unique IP address which persists.
 Follow instructions in [Creating a Service](http://kubernetes.io/docs/user-guide/connecting-applications/#creating-a-service) to set up your `service.yaml`.

-It should look like the [api_service.yaml](https://github.com/screwdriver-cd/screwdriver/blob/master/kubernetes/api_service.yaml).
+It should look like the Service in [api.yaml](https://github.com/screwdriver-cd/kubernetes/blob/master/api.yaml).

 To create your service, run the `kubectl create` command on your `service.yaml` file:
 ```bash